(No ratings)

 Skin issues can be embarrassing or irritating, but most are minor and can be treated without serious problems.
 Some, however, can be a sign of a more significant issue, so it is important to see a doctor for anything out of the ordinary.

-Dr. Shadi Khalil, MD, PhD graduated from University of Virginia School of Medicine.
+Dr. Shadi Khalil, MD, PhD graduated from University of Virginia School of Medicine in 2019.
 He completed residency at University of California, San Diego (UCSD) Affiliated Hospitals.
-He is certified by the Dermatology and has a state license in New York.
+He has a state license in New York.

 Licensed In: New York